ronspider/RaDecStars/README.md

         if name != "":
             bpy.context.object.show_name = True
 ```
 This line I added so the display gets updated.
-Something to see in the Blender view portother then the terminal output
+Something to see in the Blender 3D view port besides the terminal output.
 ```python
     # Update the 3D- View Ports
     bpy.ops.wm.redraw_timer(type='DRAW_WIN_SWAP', iterations=1)